 The belief is that death should be viewed as the final experience of life and is to be celebrated.
-Further, this tradition persists mostly in the Western Districts in Benque Viejo as well as in Maya and Mestizo Villages and is meant to honor ancestors, friends and family members that have passed away, and especially children, who are especially revered for their innocence.
+Further, this tradition persists mostly in the Western Districts in Benque Viejo as well as in Maya and Mestizo Villages.
+It’s meant to honor ancestors, friends, and family members who have passed away, and especially children, who are especially revered for their innocence.
 During this time their spirits are said to roam and they must be received in celebration.

 A table is set and laden with fruit, incense, rum, special tamales containing beans (“xpelon”) and photos of the dead, along with all their favorite food.
 “Xpasha” is the Maya name for a special drink distilled from corn, milk, and spices.
 In Spanish, it is known as ”atole”.
-Families gather and partake of food, tell anecdotes, play music, while friends and neighbors circulate, visit, and offer prayers for the dead.
+Families gather and partake of food, tell anecdotes and play music, while friends and neighbors visit and offer prayers for the dead.
 The most iconic symbol is the skull (Calavera) painted in vibrant colors.
-These range from smiling and joyful to more surreal death masks.